 My grandfather was always beautifully groomed.
 There are movies and photographs of him and my grandmother visiting our home for birthdays, holidays, and other events.
-He was usually dressed in a dark suit, white shirt and bow tie.
-He was a tall, thin man, who was mostly bald when I knew him, with gold wire rimmed glasses and a cane to help him walk.
+He was usually dressed in a dark suit, white shirt, and bow tie.
+He was a tall, thin man, who was mostly bald when I knew him, with gold wire-rimmed glasses and a cane to help him walk.

-My grandparents front door was usually opened by Sadie, a wonderful African American women who came up from the south in the early 1950s and worked for my grandparents ever since.
+My grandparent’s front door was usually opened by Sadie, a wonderful African American woman who came up from the south in the early 1950s and had worked for my grandparents ever since.
 I never heard about a husband but I knew that Sadie raised two strong black women, who both became nurses and raised their own families.
-When my grandfather died, Sadie continued to work for my grandmother a few days a week and my mother the rest of the week.
+When my grandfather died, Sadie continued to work for my grandmother a few days a week and my mother for the rest of the week.
 When my grandmother died, Sadie worked for my family until she retired in her early 80’s.

-My grandfather died 1971 and my grandmother died ten years later.
+My grandfather died in 1971 and my grandmother died ten years later.
 When my grandmother died the chest was one of the few items of my grandfather’s that I knew I wanted.
 The chest is really a very ugly piece of furniture.
 I doubt it held any sentimental value for my grandfather.
-Yet when I pause and think about the chest all those years ago, and turn my head, I can see the rest of my grandparents bedroom.
-When my grandmother died I was twenty four years old, in college, and had my own apartment.
+Yet when I pause and think about the chest all those years ago, and turn my head, I can see the rest of my grandparent’s bedroom.
+When my grandmother died I was twenty-four years old, in college, and had my own apartment.
 I took the chest, along with a few other pieces of furniture that I cared for.

 In his later years, as my grandfather’s health declined, he became angry.
 He would bark out orders and get into meaningless fights.
-As a child I did not understand the physical or emotional pain my grandfather was in as he aged.
+As a child, I did not understand the physical or emotional pain my grandfather was in as he aged.
 At the time I saw his anger, in part, due to my own inadequacies, particularly when compared to my older male cousin who my grandfather adored.

-A special place in my grandfathers heart was reserved for his other grandson.
+A special place in my grandfather’s heart was reserved for his other grandson.
 My cousin, who was four years older than me, was a great athlete, with blond hair and a handsome all American face.
 Sadly, he was killed at fifteen years of age by a drunk driver as he rode his bicycle.
 After my cousin’s death, my grandfather commissioned a painting of his grandson kneeling in his football uniform, with his helmet and football.
-That painting hung in the center of my grandparents living room until the day my grandfather passed away.
+That painting hung in the center of my grandparent’s living room until the day my grandfather passed away.

 As I prepare to sell my home and downsize, I have wondered what to do about the chest.
 As I have written, it is not a particularly handsome piece of furniture.
 When my shirts are laundered I get them on hangers, not folded, so the chest is not particularly useful for me.
-But thinking about the chest has been the trigger for all of these memories.
+But thinking about the chest has been the source for all of these memories.